The quenched fraction of satellites around simulated Milky Way-mass galaxies: Methodology

 \subsection{Satellite selection}

-We select satellites uniformly across all datasets using criteria matched to the mass resolution limits and observational completeness thresholds of the SAGA and ELVES surveys.
-We include all satellites within a three dimensional radius of 300 kpc from the host center and require their stellar masses to lie within
+We select satellites across all datasets using criteria matched to the mass-resolution limits and observational completeness thresholds of the SAGA and ELVES surveys.
+For the simulations, we begin with parent neighbor catalogs that include all galaxies within 1 Mpc of each host.
+We first apply a stellar-mass selection to define the satellite population in three dimensions prior to constructing projected mock catalogs.
+Because line-of-sight satellite positions in the SAGA dataset are uncertain at the level of several hundred kiloparsecs, we then mimic this effect by projecting each host--satellite system along the XY, XZ, and YZ axes of the simulation box and selecting satellites within a cylindrical aperture centered on the host.